sattisatya/search_service/README.md

 #### Chat History Storage
 ```
 {
+  "chat_id": "53d67ea5-23e9-4356-b49c-4ffb72a8c2c7",
+  "chat_type": "question",
+  "user_id": "admin",
+  "chat_title": "Understanding C-ESMP and its inclusions",
   "history": [
     {
-      "chat_id": "16054a4b-1e77-4828-b4f3-6f76db839d0e",
       "question": "What is a C-ESMP and what does it include?",
       "answer": "The C-ESMP stands for Contractor's Environmental and Social Management Plan.
-It includes Management Strategies and Implementation Plans to address environmental and social risks of the project.
-It must be based on specific E&S requirements and reviewed every six months for approval before project commencement."
+It consists of Management Strategies and Implementation Plans (MSIPs) to manage environmental and social risks and impacts of a project.
+It must comply with specific E&S requirements, be reviewed every six months, and approved by the PMC and Employer before project commencement.",
+      "ts": 1758616706
     }
   ]
 }